dxc-technology/Sequences-as-Code/README.md

 ## Issues

-If you experience some problems with the existing scenarios, please open an [issue](https://github.com/dxc-technology/Sequences-as-Code/issues/new/choose) and let us know about them.
+If you experience problems with the application including the provided sequences, please open an [issue](https://github.com/dxc-technology/Sequences-as-Code/issues/new/choose) and let us know about them.

 ## License